Staff Council Bylaws

 Section 11.
 During the course of an academic year, Staff Council is required to hold a minimum of one meeting at a non-main campus American University work site.
 A non-main campus site is defined as having an address different than that of 4400 Massachusetts Avenue, Washington, D.C.
 20016.
 The first year this amendment shall be effective is the 2006-2007 academic year.

 Section 1.
-These bylaws may be repealed, altered, or amended at a regular meeting of the Council, provided that such repeal, alteration, or amendment shall be submitted to the Policy and Procedures committee for consideration one week prior to the time that such repeal, alteration, or amendment is to be proposed to a meeting of the Council.
+These bylaws may be repealed, altered, or amended at a regular meeting of the Council, provided that such repeal, alteration, or amendment is submitted to the Policy and Procedures committee for consideration one week prior to the time that such repeal, alteration, or amendment is proposed to a meeting of the Council.

 Section 2.
-Any repeal, alteration, or amendment shall be referred to the Policy and Procedures committee, which shall check it carefully for clarity of wording and to insure that it does not conflict with American University policies.
+Any repeal, alteration, or amendment shall be referred to the Policy and Procedures committee, which shall check it carefully for clarity of wording and compliance with current American University policies.

 Section 3.
-At the next business meeting following approval by the Policy and Procedures committee, the repeal, alteration or amendment shall be proposed to the Council, which shall decide by majority vote whether a resolution-incorporating said repeal, alteration or amendment shall be submitted to the Council for vote at the succeeding meeting.
+At the next business meeting following approval by the Policy and Procedures committee, the repeal, alteration or amendment shall be proposed to the Council, which shall decide by majority vote whether a resolution incorporating said repeal, alteration or amendment shall be submitted to the Council for vote at the following meeting.

 Section 4.
 At the following meeting, a two-thirds affirmative vote for the adoption of the resolution will cause the repeal, alteration, or amendment to become a part of these bylaws.

 Section 5.
-Amendments not receiving the approval of the Policy and Procedures committee shall be proposed in the manner described in Section 2, 3, and 4 of this Article but shall require three-fourths vote for final adoption.
+Amendments not approved by the Policy and Procedures committee shall be proposed in the manner described in Section 2, 3, and 4 of this Article, but shall require three-fourths vote for final adoption.